Indigenous Health PhD Curriculum

 Describe Indigenous health disparities, health systems, and policies in terms of their impact on Indigenous health internationally.
 Focus on how national health systems engage, or do not engage, Indigenous peoples.

-Students will select either the Portfolio (Applied) Track or Dissertation (Academic) Track by end of fall semester of their first year.
+Students will select either the Applied Track or Academic Track by end of fall semester of their first year.
 Students will work with their faculty advisors to inform their decision.

 PH 999: Dissertation

 Dissertation will follow UND Graduate School guidelines.

 1 credit each semester and summer for the first 2 years (6 total).
 Meet in-person

 for two 1-week seminars/year in the summer and spring.
 The fall seminar will be online.